Tehran province: Lurs

 Many Lurs migrate to Tehran province every year, and in this way, Tehran has a minority of Lurs.
 Also, Hadavand clan is one of the oldest and largest clans of Tehran province, which moved to Tehran province during the time of Karim Khan Zand.

-Gilaks

-A population of Gilaks also live in Tehran and speak the Gilaki and Persian languages.

-Armenians

-A population of Armenians mainly lives in the eastern areas of Tehran.
+Mazanderanis

+Mazanderanis are the third largest tribe of Tehran province, who mostly migrated to Tehran from the cities of Babol, Sari, Amol, Qaem Shahr and Savadkuh.
+In addition to Tehran city, Mazanderani language is also spoken in Firuzkuh, Damavand and Shemiranat cities.

 Citizens of other countries

 A population of Iraqi nationals who are of Iranian origin that live in Dolat Abad area of Tehran.

 The unstable situation and the war in neighbouring Afghanistan and Iraq prompted a rush of refugees into the country who arrived in their millions, with Tehran being a magnet for much seeking work, who subsequently helped the city to recover from war wounds, working for far less pay than local construction workers.
 Many of these refugees are being repatriated with the assistance of the UNHCR, but there are still sizable groups of Afghan and Iraqi refugees in Tehran who are reluctant to leave, being pessimistic about the situation in their own countries.
 Afghan refugees are mostly Dari-speaking Tajik, Parsiwans and Hazara, speaking a variety of Persian, and Iraqi refugees are mainly Mesopotamian Arabic-speakers who are often of Iranian and Persian ethnic heritage.